learn-co-students/bootstrap-example-rails-lab-v-000/README.md

 # Bootstrap Example Rails Lab

-## Objectives
+## Objectives:

-1. Integrate Bootstrap into a Rails App via the Bootstrap Gem
+1) Integrate Bootstrap into a Rails App via the Bootstrap Gem

 ## Outline
 For this lab we will be integrating Twitter Bootstrap into our application.
 Once everything is complete, make sure to run the tests to validate your work.